 We are involved in several collaborative applications in various fields including immunological protein complexes, viral proteins, membrane receptor complexes, and eye lens crystallins.

 Dr. Schuck obtained his Ph.D. from the Goethe-University Frankfurt in Main, Germany, where he worked on interactions of integral proteins of the erythrocyte membrane using analytical ultracentrifugation.
 He received his post-doctoral research training in physical biochemistry with Dr. Allen Minton at NIDDK, and joined the Bioengineering and Physical Science Program of NCRR as a Research Fellow in 1997, developing biophysical methods for the study of protein interactions.
-In 2014 he was appointed an Earl Stadtman Investigator in NIBIB and Chief of the Dynamics of Macromolecular Assembly Section in the Laboratory of Cellular Imaging and Macromolecular Biophysics.
+In 2014 he was appointed an Earl Stadtman Investigator at NIBIB.
+Upon receiving tenure in 2021, he became an NIH Senior Investigator and Chief of the Laboratory of the Dynamics of Macromolecular Assembly at NIBIB.

 Related Scientific Focus Areas

 Molecular Biology and Biochemistry

 This page was last updated on Tuesday, April 18, 2023